farisachugthai/dotfiles/README.md

-While most people consider dotfiles very personal, I've posted as many as I found reasonable with the intention of encouraging some discussion on how to solve common problems more seemlessly.
+While most people consider dotfiles very personal, I've posted as many as I found reasonable with the intention of encouraging some discussion on how to solve common problems more seamlessly.

 ## License